-- Q: We have been offered a list of attendees to an exhibition by the event organiser.
+- moment an individual objects to us using their personal data we need to delete the data immediately. - Q: We have been offered a list of attendees to an exhibition by the event organiser.
 Can we accept the list and use it to contact people? - A: The event organiser needs to demonstrate that they have obtained consent from the named individuals.
 It is our responsibility as the receiver of the data to check that consent has been received before we use the data.
 If the exhibition organiser cannot evidence consent we must not use the personal data.

-- Personal data is any information that can be used to identify someone, either directly or indirectly, for example a name, employee ID, work and personal e-mail addresses, telephone number or online identifier. - There are data protection and privacy laws that prescribe how to deal responsibly with personal data in all the countries were Ultra operates and it is important we all understand and comply with local laws. - Take care with the storage of, and access to, all personal data or confidential information ensure that it is adequately protected against unauthorised or unnecessary access by others or from accidental loss or disclosure. - Only retain personal data for as long as it is necessary to do so, and delete it when it is no longer required for the purpose it was collected.
+- Personal data is any information that can be used to identify someone, either directly or indirectly, for example a name, employee ID, work and personal e-mail addresses, telephone number or online identifier. - There are data protection and privacy laws that prescribe how to deal responsibly with personal data in all the countries were Ultra operates and it is important we all understand and comply with local laws. - Take care with the storage of, and access to, all personal data or confidential information ensure that it is adequately protected against unauthorised or unnecessary access by others or from accidental loss or disclosure. - Only retain personal data for as long as it is necessary to do so. and delete it when it is no longer required for the purpose it was collected.

-- Always respect the confidentiality of personal data and confidential information. - Ensure that all personal data and confidential information have appropriate protective markings and are password secured and encrypted in accordance with our Group Information Security Policies.
+- ✓ Always respect the confidentiality of personal data and confidential information. - Ensure that all personal data and confidential information have appropriate protective markings and are password secured and encrypted in accordance with our Ultra Information Security Policies.
 If you share data with a third party use a non-disclosure agreement. - Be mindful of what you say, particularly in public places as you may be overheard.
 Lock your workstation or laptop screen if you are moving away from your work area ensuring all paperwork is securely stored.
-Never leave a laptop unattended in a public place. - You must only use personal data for Ultra's legitimate and authorised purposes.
+Never leave a laptop unattended in a public place. - ✓ You must only use personal. data for Ultra's legitimate and authorised purposes.
 You must not process personal data for reasons unrelated to your job duties.

-- We take data protection and privacy breaches very seriously.
-If you become aware of a personal data breach (or suspect a personal data breach has taken place) that could result in personal data being compromised, you must report it immediately. - If you are involved in the design or implementation of a new project or activity that will involve the processing of personal data you must assess and record any risks to privacy by conducting a Business Impact Assessment and/or a Data Protection Impact Assessment (DPIA).
+- ✓ We take data protection and privacy breaches very seriously.
+If you become aware of a personal data breach (or suspect a personal data breach has taken place) that could result in personal data being compromised, you must report it immediately. - ✓ If you are involved in the design or implementation of a new project or activity that will involve the processing of personal data you must assess and record any risks to privacy by conducting a Business Impact Assessment and/or a Data Protection Impact Assessment (DPIA).

+- Your manager

+- Legal team

+- Your local Privacy Champion

+- HR department

-- Your manager - Your local Privacy Champion (Your HR team can provide a list of Privacy Champions within your business) - HR department - Group Data Protection Officer (dpo@ultra-electronics.com)
+- Your local Data Protection Officer